aura-website/aura-website.github.io/_posts/2016-12-11-how-to-extend-wifi.md

 **1.** Switch on the router that you are going to convert to AP & connect to its WiFi .
 If it is a newly bought device, the WiFi password is usually at the back sticker of the router.
 The admin dashboard is usually at either 192.168.0.1 or 192.168.1.1 .
 The admin username password is also on the back sticker.

-**2.** Same as that of wired AP, the LAN IP of this device need to be made pre-defined/static.
+**2.** Same as that of wired AP, locate the **LAN IP** inside **Network** settings of this device need to be made pre-defined/static.
 The IP need to be in the main router subnet.
 Eg. if the main router IP is 192.168.1.1, you could assign 192.168.1.2 to this AP.
-Note that all APs need in the network need to have different but static IP.
+Note that all APs need in the network need to have different but static IP.<br/>After this step, the router dashboard will be accessible at this IP.

 > For Griggi, the IP address of APs need to be in 192.168.7.x subnet.
 The instructions are under **Testing APs under Griggi Setup** below.

-**3.** In the AP dashboard, disable DHCP, so that IP assignment etc will only happen from the main router.

-**4.** Under Wireless section, look for **WDS bridging** option.
+**3.** Under Wireless section, look for **WDS bridging** option.
 WDS lets you wireless pair this device with the WiFi of any other AP or that of the router.
 Enable it.
 There should be an option to survey/scan for available network.
-Select your own network to pair up.
+Select the WiFi of the main router to pair up.
+You would need to provide password of the main router WiFi once you select it for extending.

 <img src="/images/setup/wds-bridging.png" style="width:800px"/><br/>

+**4.** Connect to the AP & your internet will still not work.
+The last step is to disable DHCP on the AP.
+Access its dashboard & under DHCP setting, disable DHCP.
+Post disabling, the AP will reboot.
+Connect to its WiFi again & check if your internet is working.

+**5.** If you intend to change the WiFi name or password (possibly to match that of the main router), do it now.

 > If you are using a TP Link router, more elaborate instructions are at [http://www.tp-link.com/us/faq-440.html](http://www.tp-link.com/us/faq-440.html)